 - EPBC reference 2018/8225: In June 2018, Walker Group submitted a further revised proposal.
-In July 2018, the Minister’s delegate decided it was a controlled action to be assessed by environmental impact statement.
+In July 2018, the Minister’s delegate decided it was a controlled action to be assessed by environmental impact statement (‘EIS’).
 After public consultation, the guidelines for preparing the EIS were finalised.
-The proponent is now likely to be preparing a draft EIS, which, once approved by the Minister will be released for public comment of at least 20 business days – expected to be late 2020/early 2021.
-The Minister may also seek public comment on a proposed final decision on whether or not to approve the development.
+Walker Group must publish its draft EIS with the Minister’s approval and invite persons to comment on the draft EIS within a specified period of not less than 20 business days.
+The Minister may seek public comment on a proposed final decision on whether or not to approve the development.

 Queensland Priority Development Area planning process

 The declaration of a PDA is a method for fast tracking and concentrating development where this is seen as necessary by state and local government.

 PDAs are subject to their own development schemes made especially for these areas.
 Where a PDA applies, existing local planning instruments typically no longer apply to development proposed in the PDA area.

 The Queensland Government has the power to revoke or reduce a PDA.
 This could be an option to exclude those parts of the PDA on, and reduce the impacts to, the Ramsar wetland.